contributte/doctrine-orm/.docs/README.md

         defaultQueryHints: []
 ```

-At this time we support only 1 connection, its **default** connection.
-If you need more connections (more databases?), please open issue or send PR.
+At this time we support only 1 connection, the **default** connection.
+If you need more connections (more databases?), please open an issue or send a PR.
 Thanks.

 ## Bridges

-The compiler extensions would be so big that we decided to split them into more single files / compiler extensions.
+The compiler extensions would be so big that we decided to split them into more separate files / compiler extensions.

 ### Annotations Bridge